The biggest tech trends of 2019, according to top experts

 On consumer experiences: Moving beyond commerce, consumers are looking for more than material goods–experiences are the next opportunity for startups.
 Consumers have more disposable income today, leading to the desire to not just go somewhere, but to experience it like a local or to have a curated tour providing an extra level of depth and fun.
 This is the next frontier beyond Airbnb, Uber, and Lyft.

-Miles Clement, partner, Accel
+Miles Clements, partner, Accel

 On cities realizing the opportunity of micromobility: 2018 may well have been the year of the scooter, but their impact on cities and archaic urban infrastructure is just beginning to make a dent.
 Revenue share agreements with high-growth startups like Bird and Lime provide cities with income streams they’ve never before had exposure to.
 As municipalities invest those dollars into infrastructure improvement and new commuter options, an ecosystem of tools will emerge for urban planning, transit mapping, and ease of navigation around the modern urban environment.